Loctite: History

-In 1953, American Schwenkfelder professor Vernon K. Krieble developed anaerobic threadlocking adhesives in his basement laboratory at Trinity College in Hartford, Connecticut.
-Krieble’s company, American Sealants, founded the Loctite brand, which was promoted as ushering in a new era of mechanical reliability by eliminating the vibrational loosening of mechanical fasteners, a frequent cause of machine failure.
-In 1956, the name Loctite was chosen by Krieble’s daughter-in-law, Nancy Brayton Krieble.
+In 1953, American professor Vernon K. Krieble developed anaerobic threadlocking adhesives in his basement laboratory at Trinity College in Hartford, Connecticut.
+Krieble's company, American Sealants, founded the Loctite brand, which was promoted as ushering in a new era of mechanical reliability by eliminating the vibrational loosening of mechanical fasteners, a frequent cause of machine failure.
+In 1956, the name Loctite was chosen by Krieble's daughter-in-law, Nancy Brayton Krieble.
 The Loctite sealant made its official public debut at a press conference at the University Club of New York on July 26 of that year.

 In 1963, American Sealants changed its name to the Loctite Corporation.
 After Vernon Krieble's death in 1964, his son Robert H. Krieble, also a chemist, served as chief executive until 1985.
 The Vernon K. Krieble Foundation was established in 1984 in honor of the co-founder.

-In 1964, Loctite introduced cyanoacrylate adhesives (a repackaged Eastman product, developed at Tennessee Eastman/Eastman Chemical in 1942, and originally marketed as "Eastman 910"), later known as “Super Glue”.
+In 1964, Loctite introduced cyanoacrylate adhesives (a repackaged Eastman product, developed at Tennessee Eastman/Eastman Chemical in 1942, and originally marketed as "Eastman 910"), later known as "Super Glue".
 It was the first of many new products, including silicones, epoxies, acrylics, and the development of new Loctite anaerobics.
 The 1980s brought about the addition of a line of micro anaerobic adhesives.

 In 1997, Loctite was acquired as a flagship brand by Henkel, a German Fortune 500 company.
-Since then, Loctite has remained a primary Henkel brand and a supplier of household adhesives, epoxies, spray adhesives, construction adhesives, home repair, sealants, and fillers.
-In recent years, the company has increased its focus on green and sustainable technologies.
+Since then, Loctite has remained a primary Henkel brand.